Rekha Das: Personal life

-She was married to Kannada film director and producer Om Prakash Rao and has a daughter Shravya who is also an actress.
+She was married to Kannada film director and producer Om Prakash Rao and has a daughter Shravya Rao who is also an actress.

 Career

 Rekha Das has been part of more than six hundred and fifty films and many television series in Kannada.
 She and comedian Tennis Krishna, have acted in one hundred films together.

 Selected filmography

+She has acted in over 100 films.